Shiimymy/Prediction-heritage-housing/README.md

 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|

 ## Business Requirements

-As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.
+We received a request from my friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.

-Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
+Although this friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
 What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
 She found a public dataset with house prices for Ames, Iowa, and will provide you with that.

+We agreed on two business requirements:

-* 1 - The client is interested in discovering how the house attributes correlate with the sale price.
+* BR1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
-* 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
+* BR2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

+### CRISP-DM Workflow

+You can refer to the project board to be able to track the tasks: [Heritage Housing Board](https://github.com/users/Shiimymy/projects/11/views/1).

 ## Hypothesis and how to validate?

-* List here your project hypothesis(es) and how you envision validating it (them).
+1. Base on general knowledge, we suspect that the price of a house depend on the size of the house and the amount of work someone would need to live in it.
+So we are checking if features such as the size, the quality of the house and year it was built have an important positive impact on the sale price.
+ * Validation: …

+2. Given the dataset, we also suspect that the price of a house would correlate strongly with other different features which could be highlighted.
+ * Validation : correlation and PPS study to investigate the most relevant variables correlated to the sale price ...

+3. We proposed that it is possible to predict a property's sale price with a reasonable model performance of a R2 score of at least 0.8 with the given dataset.
+ * Validation: …

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

-* List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.
+List of the business requirements:

+### Business requierement 1: Data Exploration and Correlation Analysis.
+* We will inspect the data related to the house report database.
+* We will conduct a correlation and PPS study study (Pearson and Spearman) to understand better how the variables are correlated to SalePrice.
+* We will visualize these variables against the SalePrice, so to summarize the insights.

+### Business requierement 2: Regression analysis
+* We will predict the Total SalePrice amount and set it as target for a Regression analysis.
+* We will be able to predict the SalePrice for the 4 inherited houses, as well as any other house in Ames, Iowa.

 ## ML Business Case

-* In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.
+* We want an ML model to predict the sale price for the 4 inherited houses, as well as any other house in Ames, Iowa.
+* Our ideal outcome is for the client to maximize the sales price for the inherited properties thanks to a Dashboard.
+* The model success metric are an R2 score of at least 0.75 on the train set as well as on the test set.
+* The output is defined an estimated Total SalePrice amount that the client could sell any property with a breakdown on each proprety value.
+If the client plan to improve the house, the client will interview to gather the input data and feed it into the App.
+The prediction is made on the fly (not in batches).
+* Heuristics:  Currently, there is no approach to predict the sale price.
+* The training data to fit the model comes from the [Housing Prices Date](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data).
+This dataset contains about 1460 house records.

 ## Dashboard Design

-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.
-* Eventually, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)
+### Page 1: Project Summary

+This page has a Quick project summary for a clear understanding of the project.
+It also include:
+* List of the Project Terms & Jargon,
+* Description of the Project Dataset,
+* Introduce the Business Requirements.

+### Page 2: Sales Price Study

+This page answers the Business Requirement 1.
+It is listing the findings related to which features have the strongest correlation to the house sale price.

+### Page 3: Predication Sales tool

+This page answers the Business Requirement 2.
+It is displaying the 4 houses' attributes and their respective predicted sale price.
+It displays a message informing the summed predicted price for all 4 inherited houses.
+The page also have interactive input widgets that allow a user to provide real-time house data to predict the sale price.

+### Page 4: Project Hypothesis and Validation

+Page indicating project 3 hypothesises and how they are validated across the project.

+### Page 5: ML - Predict Sale Price

+Technical page displaying the model performance.
+If an ML pipelineis deployed, display pipeline steps.

 ## Unfixed Bugs
-* You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not valid reason to leave bugs unfixed.

 ## Deployment

 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+* The App live link is: https://APP_NAME.herokuapp.com/
 * Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.
 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.
 3. Select your repository name and click Search.
 Once it is found, click Connect.